Internal Audit Charter

 Internal Audit has a responsibility to conduct themselves so that their integrity, objectivity, confidentiality and competency are not open to question.
 Standards of professional behaviour are based upon the Code of Ethics issued by the Chartered Institute of Internal Auditors (“CIIA”) – UK and Ireland.
 Internal auditors will:

-- Refrain from entering into any activity which may be in conflict with the interest of the organisation or which would prejudice their ability to objectively carry out their duties;
+- Refrain from entering into any activity which may be in conflict with the interest of the Society, or which would prejudice their ability to objectively carry out their duties

-- Use reasonable care to obtain sufficient, factual evidence to support the conclusions drawn and, in reporting, reveal such material facts known to them which, if not revealed, could distort the report of the results of operations under review or conceal; and
+- Use reasonable care to obtain sufficient, factual evidence to support the conclusions drawn and, in reporting, reveal such material facts known to them which, if not revealed, could distort the report of the results of operations under review or conceal

 Internal Audit will operate in accordance with the CIIA recommendations.
 The manner in which this compliance is achieved will be set out within the annual Internal Audit Plan.